 Faculty may also request Canvas course sites to be created to develop online courses, or to add online components (such as bulletin boards or chat rooms) to their on-campus courses.
 Canvas sites are password protected and cannot be accessed by students who are not enrolled in the specific course.

 For more information about Canvas, please see the Faculty Support page on the eLearning site.
-For a step by step guide to establishing a Seminole State Canvas course, please consult the Faculty Support Information on the Distance Learning website.
+For a step by step guide to establishing a Seminole State Canvas course, please consult the Distance Learning website.

 Registered student organizations may also request permission to publish Web documents.
 Student organization Web pages must conform to the same established standards required for all Seminole State web pages.
 Student Club pages must be requested and supervised by the club's advisor.